sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 #### 1-year vision

-> Enterprise developers can easily create changesets across many repositories and codehosts, and track them to completion.
+Enterprise developers can easily create changesets across many repositories and codehosts, and track them to completion.
+We will know that we have successfully accomplished this when most of Sourcegraph's customer base use Batch Changes.

 #### 3-year vision

-> Developers can easily create changesets across many repositories and codehosts, and track them to completion.
+Developers can easily create changesets across many repositories and codehosts, and track them to completion.

 #### 10-year vision

-> Automated code changes are a common practice for all developers.
+Automated code changes are a common practice for all developers.

 ## Mission & Strategy

 ### Mission

-We allow developers to focus on changing their code, without having to do any plumbing.
+We allow developers to focus on changing their code, without having to do any plumbing (building scripts to interact with codehosts and integrate with other tools and workflow).
 We help them drive changesets to completion without having to rely on spreadsheets and painful coordination.
 Later on, we want to make it easier to write and run code that changes code.

 ### Strategy